 We are especially interested in the combination of collectivity, adaptivity, and autonomy.
 Systems in the intersection of these areas include (future versions of) swarm robotic systems, smart grids, distributed sensor networks, eHealth systems with interactive sensing devices, ambient assisted living, and smart vehicles.

-Within this context, we perceive adaptivity as the Grand Challenge in collective intelligent systems of the future.
-We foresee a pivotal role for adaptive capabilities because these systems must be equipped for scenarios where the operational circumstances are:
+We perceive adaptivity as the Grand Challenge in collective intelligent systems of the future because these systems must be equipped for scenarios where the operational circumstances are:

 - not fully known in advance,